VKCOM/vk-ios-sdk/README.md

 Podfile

     pod "VK-ios-sdk"
+Then import the main header.

+    #import <VKSdk.h>

 Installation with source code
 ----------

-Add sdk/sdk.xcodeproj to your project.
-In your Application settings/Build phases/Link Binary with Libraries add libVKSdk.a Import main header
+Add the sdk/sdk.xcodeproj file to your project.
+In the Application settings open Build phases, then the Link Binary with Libraries section.
+Add libVKSdk.a there, then import the main header.

     #import "VKSdk.h"

-Working with SDK
+Using SDK
 ==========
-SDK initialization
+SDK Initialization
 ----------
-1) Add next code to application delegate method application:openURL:sourceApplication:annotation:
+1) Put this code to the application delegate method  application:openURL:sourceApplication:annotation:
 ```
 -(BOOL)application:(UIApplication *)application openURL:(NSURL *)url sourceApplication:(NSString *)sourceApplication annotation:(id)annotation
 {